Due to coronavirus (COVID-19), we have reviewed the Trust's policy on sharing data. We have added supplementary privacy notes.

 Both internal and external audits are undertaken to ensure the care we provide meets the standards and guidelines we are tasked to comply with and this may require us to provide patient data; this data will be anonymised wherever possible and will only be provided in identifiable format when no other option is possible.

 You have the right to opt out of your data being shared to other authorised professionals or to withdraw your consent; however this may lead to ongoing care being misinformed or some treatment options not being available to you.
-You may also opt out of your data being used for the mandatory audits described above by contacting the Health Records Department and stating your wishes.
+You may also opt out of your data being used for the mandatory audits as described in the section below.

 We will ensure that your data is stored safely and in line with guidelines.
 We are legally obliged to retain health records for retention periods specified in the Records Management Code of Practice, which can be found here.
 The retention periods listed within this document are the minimum time frames we must adhere to; some records are kept for longer where there is a robust and documented reason to do so.